luisfun/discord-hono-docs/src/content/docs/overview/features.md

 - Run on Cloudflare Workers
 - Covering Interactions with Discord

 The following items are not basically supported.
-However, if sponsorship is obtained, it is likely to be addressed.

 - Runs on non-Cloudflare environments
 - All API Endpoints Requests and Responses